Rosuav/KerbalSpaceModding/README.md

 TODO: Disable the Autothrust button or change its text when there's no node.

-TODO: Indicate orbital energy by showing getOrbitalSpeedAt(GetNextPeriapsisTime(now))
+TODO: Indicate orbital energy by showing getOrbitalSpeedAt(GetNextPeriapsisTime(now)) Doesn't seem to work, not sure why.
+I want something that goes monotonically down when losing orbital energy (eg while coasting through atmo but descending, so your current velo will increase).
+Is it possible to start with the semi-major axis, and then figure out the delta-v needed to basically have no orbit?

 TODO: When in atmosphere and apoapsis is above atmosphere, show time to departure using GetNextTimeOfRadius(now, planet_radius + atmosphere_height)